 2 – Train travel in the UK can get expensive!
 For the cheapest train tickets in the UK for your day trips out of London by train, it’s best to book in advance and avoid commuting times.
 The Train Line lets you sign up for notifications in advance to help you get the lowest price!

-Day Trips from London to a City
+Day Trips from London by Train to Cities

 One of the best day trips from London is without doubt Oxford, known for its spectacular architecture, the oldest university in the UK and more recently, its Harry Potter history.
 Once you arrive, you can explore the whole city on foot.